surely-you/notes-on-st-code/integration.py.md

     return adata
 ```
 ## merging the datasets using scVI
 *model = scvi.model.SCVI(adata_scvi, n_layers=2, n_latent=30, gene_likelihood="nb")*: Because scVI is a generative model, it has to "predict" what the gene counts should look like.
-By telling it to use a Negative Binomial distribution, you are telling the neural network: "Expect the data to be noisy and overdispersed."
-This prevents the AI from over-fitting to technical glitches and helps it focus on the true biological signal.
+Using NB (see deconvolution notes for whats NB) prevents the AI from over-fitting

 ```
 # ── Integration: scVI ─────────────────────────────────────────────────────────